Estimation of a Likelihood Ratio Ordered Family of Distributions: Simulation study

-Figure~\ref{Fig:CRPS_Theoretical} outlines the results of the simulations.
+Figure~\ref{Fig:Gamma_CRPS} outlines the results of the simulations.
 Similar boundary effects as for the simple score are observed.
 On the interior of $\mathfrak{X}$, the usual stochastic order improves the naive empirical estimator, and the likelihood ratio order yields the best results.

-In terms of relative change in score, it appears that imposing a likelihood ratio order constraint to estimate the family of distributions yields an average score reduction of about $2\%$ in comparison with the usual stochastic order estimator for a sample of $n=50$.
-For $n=1000$, this improvement occurs on a wider subinterval of $\mathfrak{X}$ and more frequently, as shown by the $75\%$ mark.
+In terms of relative change in score, it appears that imposing a likelihood ratio order constraint to estimate the family of distributions yields an average score reduction of about $0.5\%$ in comparison with the usual stochastic order estimator for a sample of $n=50$.
+For $n=1000$, this improvement occurs on a wider subinterval of $\mathfrak{X}$ and more frequently, as shown by the third quartile curve.
 Note further that the expected CRPS increases on the interior of $\mathfrak{X}$.
 This is due to the fact that the CRPS has the same unit of measurement as the response variable.
 Since the scale of the response characterized by $b$ increases with $x$, then so does the corresponding score.